ShankulShukla/The-WIKIEngine/README.md

 ## FUTURE SCOPE

-> For maintaining the simplicity following ideas are being ignored, but one can implement these ideas for providing optimisation to **WIKIEngine** -
+> For maintaining the simplicity following ideas are being ignored, but one can implement these ideas for providing optimisations to **WIKIEngine** -
 - Users can the store the index dictionary into an [hash table](https://en.wikipedia.org/wiki/Hash_function) for fast accessing.
 - [Suffix tree](https://en.wikipedia.org/wiki/Suffix_tree) implementation for efficient searching over the index.